pmac16/refractorhoriseon/README.md

 CSS selectors were combined if they had similar properties.
 Instead of each heading having it's own class, they were combined.
 For example, all the img classes were grouped together.

-Overall, there were not a lot of comments to help with organization.
+Originally, there were not a lot of comments to help with organization.
 Comments were added to show when sections start and end.